run2fail/locker/README.rst

 Locker is not yet a production ready solution but a prototype implementation.
 Its feature set is mainly focused on my personal application domain.
 Most notably, I required a solution to set up groups of Ubuntu containers with bind-mounted folders to store critical data and to make services from the containers available to the outside world by port forwarding.
 I needed complete base installations in the containers to support security auto-updates, cron jobs, ssh access, etc. which ruled out pure application containers.
 Locker is a simple application that eases these tasks.

 Please consider that Linux containers do not ship with an installed application like Docker containers.
 Linux containers are usually created based on template files, i.e., you get a base installation of your user space of choice.
-You either must write your own enhanced LXC template, install you application manually, or provision your application by using a configuration management system like `puppet <http://puppetlabs.com/puppet/what-is-puppet>`_, `chef <https://www.chef.io/chef/>`_, ...
+You either must write your own enhanced LXC template, install your application manually, or deploy your application by using a configuration management system like `puppet <http://puppetlabs.com/puppet/what-is-puppet>`_, `chef <https://www.chef.io/chef/>`_, ...

 Locker currently supports the following features: